 "It's rewarding to see couples start to laugh together again, communicate better, and connect with their partner.

-"I am originally from Alabama and Georgia and relocated to Denver, Colorado for graduate school.
-I recently relocated to the Atlanta area because of the fast-pace but Southern feel.
-I love the mild winters, hot summers, and the variety of cuisine available.
-I also love the fact that I am geographically closer to a beach than I was in Colorado.
+I am originally from Alabama and Georgia and relocated to Denver, Colorado for graduate school.
+I recently moved to Maryland.
+I love the mild winters, hot summers, and the varied cuisine available.
+I also love the fact that I am geographically closer to a beach than I was in Colorado!

 I have worked in a variety of settings in mental health, medical social work, hospice, residential, and outpatient settings.
 However, my first love has always been couples therapy.
 I fight for their relationship until they tell me not to fight any longer.
-I believe I'm the last one in the room that should be giving up, while discovering and exploring what they want to gain from their therapy experience.
+I believe I'm the last one in the room that should give up on the couple, while discovering and exploring what they want to gain from their therapy experience.
 When couples are disengaged, and couples work is the "last thing on the list to check off" before divorce, there's an emphasis on identifying the factors that caused them to disengage from each other and challenging them to become fully engaged in the therapeutic process.
 That's tough to do.

-"Personally, I'm the oldest of four children and while I don't have any children of my own, I have a "dog-child" named Sam who is a Jack Russell Terrier who has been my constant companion for the last 9 years.
+Personally, I'm the oldest of four children and while I don't have any children of my own, I have a "dog-child" named Sam who is a Jack Russell Terrier who has been my constant companion for the last 9 years.

 My parents have been married over 30 years and they have always functioned as a team and taken time out for each other.
 From them, I've learned the importance of perseverance and being willing to compromise and be flexible.

 I once spoke to a classmate of mine who married right after he turned 21 and the marriage was still going strong.
-He said: "I made a commitment to my wife on our wedding day but every day I choose her.
+He said: "I made a commitment to my wife on our wedding day but everyday I choose her.
 From the moment I wake up to the time I sleep, I choose to be and remain married."

 This demonstrates what it means to have a relationship built on love, trust, and commitment with each partner making the relationship a priority.